 Southern Pacific.
 These were modelled after the Southern RR 1100 series locomotives.

-Charlie Wood purchased CMC from Fred Mill in 1978 and the company became Classic Model Trains
+Charlie Wood of Hartford, Ohio purchased CMC from Fred Mill in 1978 and the company became Classic Model Trains

 (CMT).
-Wood was known in the hobby world for developing 'Train Enamel' paint, a widely popular paint availble in the matching colors
+Wood was very well known in the hobby world for developing 'Train Enamel' paints in 1967, a widely popular paint brand availble in the matching colors

 used for restoration of early Lionel, American Flyer and

 Ives tinplate trains.
 Prior to 1978, before the change of ownership, CMC had manufacturing locations